 Plus they are yummy!

-In my household, we enjoy blueberries fresh when they are in season, and frozen the rest of the year.
+In my household, we enjoy blueberries fresh when they are in season, and freeze the rest of the year.
 They are tasty right out of the freezer – a perfect healthy snack.
-This post shares how I go about freezing blueberries.